 Multimerization of Gag upon nucleic acid binding has been previously investigated both in vitro and in cells (49, 50).
 However, the stronger tendency for Gag to multimerize on Psi RNA relative to non-Psi RNA has, to our knowledge, not been previously reported.
 The dimerization of Gag protein on Psi RNA would appear to have major ramifications regarding virus particle assembly.
 Gag normally packages Psi-containing RNA with very high selectivity, despite the presence of a substantial excess of cellular mRNA species that can also be packaged.
 The mechanism of this selective packaging is not fully understood.
-It has previously been reported (9, 10) that at physiological ionic strengths, Gag binds with similar, high affinities to RNAs with or without the packaging signal.
-Thus, the selection of Psi+ RNA during virus assembly is evidently not due to a uniquely high affinity of Gag for this RNA.
-We and others have suggested that binding to Psi induces a nucleating event, such as formation of a small Gag oligomer, more efficiently than binding to other RNAs, and that this difference might underlie the selective packaging of Psi+ RNA (7, 11, 12, 51-53).
-The present results provide very strong support for this fundamental concept.
+It has previously been reported (9, 10) that at physiological ionic strengths, Gag binds with similar high affinities to RNAs with or without the packaging signal.
+Thus, the selection of Psi+ RNA during virus assembly is evidently not because of a uniquely high affinity of Gag for this RNA.
+We and others have